Clarke Peters: Career

-As a stage actor, Peters has also appeared on Broadway.
-His performance in The Iceman Cometh (1999) won him the Theatre World Award, and he portrayed the shady lawyer Billy Flynn in the revival of Chicago in 2000 and 2003.
+As a stage actor, Peters has appeared on Broadway, where his performance in The Iceman Cometh (1999) won him the Theatre World Award, and he portrayed the shady lawyer Billy Flynn in the revival of Chicago in 2000 and 2003.
 In regional theatre he has appeared in Driving Miss Daisy, The Wiz, Bubbling Brown Sugar, Ma Rainey's Black Bottom, Carmen Jones, and The Amen Corner.
 In September 2011, Peters appeared on stage in a Sheffield Crucible Theatre production of Shakespeare's Othello, playing the title role opposite his Wire co-star Dominic West, who played Iago.
-In the 2014 New York Shakespeare in the Park festival, he played Gloucester in King Lear.
+In the 2014 New York Shakespeare in the Park festival, Peters played Gloucester in King Lear.

 Peters is familiar to television viewers as Detective Lester Freamon in the HBO series The Wire.
 Peters also starred in the HBO mini-series The Corner, portraying a drug addict named Fat Curt, as well as the FX series Damages, as Dave Pell.
 Both The Wire and The Corner were created by writer and former The Baltimore Sun journalist David Simon.
 Peters also stars in Simon's HBO series Treme, in the role of Mardi Gras Indian chief Albert Lambreaux.
-Peters appeared in two episodes of the U.S. time-travel/detective TV series Life On Mars (2008) as NYPD Captain Fletcher Bellow.
+Peters appeared in two episodes of the American time-travel/detective TV series Life on Mars (2008) as NYPD Captain Fletcher Bellow.

-He also appeared in the UK show Holby City, as Derek Newman, the father of nurse Donna Jackson.
+He also appeared in the British show Holby City, as Derek Newman, the father of nurse Donna Jackson.
 He voiced a part in the Doctor Who animated episode Dreamland, and in the In Plain Sight episode "Duplicate Bridge" as a man in Witness Protection named Norman Baker/Norman Danzer.
 In 2010, Peters read Rita Hayworth and Shawshank Redemption for BBC 7.
 In that year, he also had a guest appearance as Professor Mark Ramsay in the pilot episode of the USA Network TV series Covert Affairs.
 From 2012 to 2013, Peters had a recurring role as Alonzo D. Quinn in the CBS TV series Person of Interest.

 Peters' movie credits include Mona Lisa (1986), Notting Hill (1999), K-PAX (2001), Freedomland (2006), Marley & Me (2008), Endgame (2009; in which he played Nelson Mandela), Nativity!
 (2009), the Spike Lee film Red Hook Summer (2012; in which he played Bishop Enoch), and Three Billboards Outside Ebbing, Missouri (2017).

-Peters narrated the audiobook version of Michael Chabon's novel Telegraph Avenue, released in September 2012 by HarperAudio.
-He also narrated the BBC radio series Black Music in Europe: a hidden history.
+Peters played Easy Rawlins in a 1997 BBC Radio 4 dramatization of Walter Mosley's Black Betty.
+He also narrated the BBC radio series Black Music in Europe: A Hidden History, as well as the audiobook version of Michael Chabon's novel Telegraph Avenue, released in September 2012 by HarperAudio.